azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 <img src="/images/child_Mortality_Rates_States.png"/>

 But we can look at the data nationally.
 To do that, we quickly compute new variables as follows:
 Let's create 3 variables on the fly and use them in ggplot-ing.
-These steps will render the "State" variable useless.
-(Rates by race & by year nationally is what I'm after).
+These steps will render the "State" variable useless. (rates by race & by year nationally is what I'm after).

 ``` r
 #using the 'pipe' %>% operator